 We find that the Daiwa Tatula CT is a nice update to the Daiwa Tatula 100 mainly due to the smaller frame, however this is a personal preference as the reviewer has smaller hands.

 Other than that this appears to be a new spin on an already excellent reel.
-We would purchase the Tatula CT over the Tatula 100 as it is a newer model and has the smaller frame.
-With that said we would not run out and replace a Tatula 100 and expect to see any major difference in performance.
+We would purchase the Tatula CT over the Tatula 100 as it is a newer model and has a smaller frame.
+With that said, we would not run out and replace a Tatula 100, and we expect to see no major difference in performance.

 - Pflueger Patriarch Spinning Review - April 3, 2023